anhnguyendepocen/functional-programming-in-R/pdf_book.md

 ##  41.8440 43.7525 117.331   100
 ```

 If your function is *not* tail-recursive it is a lot more work to translate it into a version that uses loops.
 You will essentially have to simulate the function call stack yourself.
 That involves a lot more programming, but it is not functional programming and thus is beyond the scope of this book.
-Not to worry, though, using continuations, a topic we cover later in the book, you can generally translate your functions into tail-recursive functions and then use a trick called a "trampoline" to replace recursion with looks.
+Not to worry, though, using continuations, a topic we cover later in the book, you can generally translate your functions into tail-recursive functions and then use a trick called a "trampoline" to replace recursion with loops.

 # Scope and Closures